-Please keep your child home until symptoms have improved without the use of medications, with exception to allergy pills, for twenty-four (24) hours before returning to school.
+Unless you were advised differently by your health office team, please keep your child home until symptoms have improved without the use of medications, with exception to allergy pills, for twenty-four (24) hours before returning to school.
 A doctor's note is always helpful upon return to school letting the Health Office Nurse know your child is not contagious.
 Your Health Office Nurse has the discretion to send your child back home for the day.
+If you feel you child is healthy enough to come to school ahead of time, please contact your Health Office Nurse.